-In March 2013 I will be leading an expedition through the Nepalese side of the Himalayas to Mount Everest Base camp.
-From there the team will then attempt the south side of Everest over a forty to fifty day period.
+In March 2013 I lead an expedition through the Nepalese side of the Himalayas to Mount Everest Base camp.
+From there the team attempted the south side of Everest over a forty day period.

-The concept of the expedition is a continuation of the North South Solo expedition to reach (in my opinion) the three poles of the planet.
+The concept of the expedition was a continuation of the North South Solo expedition to reach (in my opinion) the three poles of the planet.
 Over the past few years I have set up educational programmes with the help of Skype linking schools en route to Mount Everest with schools around the globe.
-This ground breaking journey is about remote communication.
+This ground breaking journey was to make the link from the extremes of the Himalayas to high climate change issues – to inspire others to understand their own planet and to encourage people to keep on exploring.

 “The Skype Mount Everest Ascent Expedition is a symbol of human endurance – Having an awareness of Man’s need to explore and an understanding of our fragile planet is inherent in Mark’s make up.
 The ever changing environment in the Himalayas is proof of the rapid climate change that is affecting the lives of not only my own people but people around the Globe – we are all connected.